KevinZhang19870314/shadowai/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in the MockAI project!
+Thank you for your interest in the ShadowAI project!
 We welcome all forms of contributions.

 ## 🤝 How to Contribute